JerryI/wljs-docs/docs/frontend/Advanced/Syntax sugar/Decorating symbols.md

 ### InterpretationBox
 This is a low-level symbol used in [Interpretation](frontend/Reference/Decorations/Interpretation.md), however from temporal decoration we can make a permanent one by defining [MakeBoxes](frontend/Reference/Decorations/MakeBoxes.md) for [StandardForm](frontend/Reference/Decorations/StandardForm.md)

+Advantages ✅
+- high-level, accepts anything as a display expression

+Drawbacks ❌
+- spawns another instance of an editor, can lead to an overhead

+Neutral 💭
+- immutable
+- preserves original expression in the cell

 #### Morse code
 Let us make a syntax sugar for a Morse code!
 Our __special symbol__ for representing a code will be